hwray/Discoveroute/README.md

 ###Discoveroute helps users by providing time- and route-constrainted local business search.

 * **Example use cases:**
- * It's your first day at a new job.
-You'd like to find a convenient place to stop for coffee on the way in.
+ * You're rushing on your first morning at a new job.
+You'd like to find a convenient place to stop for coffee but still make it into work by 9.
- * You want to find a good grocery store that's close to your usual route from work to home.
  * You and a friend want to meet at a bar or restaurant roughly halfway between each other's places.

 ==================================